wp-plugins/halosocial/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-HaloSocial is a unique social network plugin and contains everything you need to keep your readers on your Wordpress site, engaged and active.
+HaloSocial is a new powerful Social Network plugin for WordPress.
+It allows you to create a social network right inside your WordPress site, with features like profiles, stream, sharing, liking, comments, photos, vidoes, and so much more!

 == Description ==

 Are you wanting to create a sophisticated social network right inside your WordPress site?
 HaloSocial is a complete solution, that works right out of the box.
+It's perfect for brands, artists, schools/universities, non-profit organizations, interest groups and anyone else who wants to benefit from creating a private community on their WordPress site.

-Allow your members to create profiles, connect with chat, share photos and videos on the stream, create groups, events, pages, shops and post classified ads!
+Allow your members to create profiles, connect with chat, share photos and videos on the stream, like, comment, share, create groups, events, pages, shops and post classified ads!

 HaloSocial comes in 3 versions:

 = Starter =
-The Starter version is free but contains a lot of amazing features.
+Starter version is FREE!
+It comes with a huge amount of amazing features such as profiles, avaters/cover photos, stream, vidoes, photos, comments, sharing, privacy     Stream, Photo albums, Template overrides, Dynamic SEO, Hover cards and much more

 = Professional =
-Professional adds a whole lot more features
+Professional version add another huge set of features: Custom Profiles, Chat, Friends, Follow, Layouts, Events, Groups, Widgets and much more!

 = Agency =
-Agency contains ALL features.
+Agency version contains ALL the features.
+In addition to the feautres that Professional version has, it comes with: Blogs, Pages, Classifieds, Meta tags, Real-time notifications, Labels, ACL

 = More Information =